MuhammedBuyukkinaci/My-Helper-Functions/README.md

 81) Don't prefer to use singleton and object pool design patterns in Python.

 82) Dataclasses don't need constructor but needs types of constructor parameters.
 In VehicleWithDataclass, we didn't create a constructor but specified constructor parameters in class like `name: str`.
 The decorator of VehicleWithDataclass can be passed with different parameters like frozen & order. **frozen = True** makes the instance unchangable and order provides comparing different instances.
 Dataclasses don't need dunder str method.
 Dataclass is data oriented and regular classes are behavior oriented.
 Dataclasses remove boilerplate codes of regular classes by not defining __repr__ and other methods.
 There might be any custom value in factory_list parameter of field function.
 As of Python 3.10, dataclass decorator has a parameter called kw_only and it prevens the code from defining an instance of class via arguments.
 It is obligatory to use keyword arguments to create a new instance.
 As of Python 3.10, dataclass decorator has an argument called match_args.
 Regular classes use \**__dict__** method to access instance variables.
 A of Python 3.10, dataclass decorator hasaan argument named slots.
-WHen slots = True, we can access the data of dataclass fast compared to \__dict__ method.
+When slots = True, we can access the data of dataclass fast compared to \__dict__ method.
 One of the cons of slots is that they break in the case of multiple inheritance.

 ```dataclasses_example.py
 from dataclasses import dataclass,field